open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 ```

 - ``Curve`` – identifier of the elliptic curve employed.
-- ``RecipientPublicKey`` – recipient’s ECC public key, used by the recipient to select the correct private key for key exchange.
+- ``RecipientPublicKey`` – recipient’s ECC public key, used by the recipient to select the correct private key ECDH.
 - ``SenderPublicKey`` – sender’s public key used by the recipient to derive the KEK using ECDH.

 RSA public key capsule.
 The recipient is identified by RSA public key ``RecipientPublicKey``.